voidcore-bombsquad/client/README.md

-# rfgtw tot gbcfnm
-pfnj rjl jgnbvbpbhjdfy :)
+# will be updated soon